DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/40 Edit and Validate Data.md

 ---

 Run the code and click the Edit button in any row.
-You will see a popup window that contains an edit form.
-Clear the Full Name text box on this form.
-You should see the following validation error: *"First Name is required"*.
+This invokes a pop-up window that contains an edit form.
+When you clear the Full Name text box on this form, the following validation error is shown: *"First Name is required"*.

-In the following step, we will configure record selection.